ansible/awx/docs/prompting.md

  - POST to `/api/v2/job_templates/N/launch/`
    - can accept all prompt-able fields
  - POST to `/api/v2/workflow_job_templates/N/launch/`
-   - can accept extra_vars and inventory
+   - can accept certain fields, see `workflow.md`
  - POST to `/api/v2/system_job_templates/N/launch/`
    - can accept certain fields, with no user configuration